ilhamksyuriadi/Laundry-Information-System---Font-end/README.md

 # Laundry-Information-System---Font-end
-A front-end example with plain html and javascript
-Use express js for routing
+-A front-end example with plain html and javascript -Use express js for routing

 # Quick start
 -clone this repository